JeffersonLab/xmsg-cpp/README.md

 and others actors can search the registrar to discover them.

+## Documentation

+The reference documentation is available at <https://claraweb.jlab.org/xmsg/>.

 ## Build notes

 xMsg requires a C++14 compiler (GCC 4.9+) and CMake 3.1+